Vitamin B12 deficiency is more common than people realize and can mimic or cause other disorders.

-As low thyroid function from Hashimoto’s hypothyroidism can also affect brain function, it’s important to rule out or address a B12 deficiency so as not to compound the problem.
+As low thyroid function from Hashimoto’s hypothyroidism can also affect brain function, it’s important to rule out or address a B12 deficiency to not compound the problem.

 People with Hashimoto’s hypothyroidism should screen for B12 anemia

-Other common manifestations of B12 deficiency are symptoms of anemia, which include fatigue, lethargy and weakness.
+Other common manifestations of B12 deficiency are anemia symptoms, including fatigue, lethargy, and weakness.
 Many people with B12 anemia discover they have an autoimmune disease called pernicious anemia, which inhibits the absorption of B12.
-In this case managing the autoimmune disease is important as well as supplementing with B12 sublingually or through injection.
+In this case, managing the autoimmune disease and supplementing with B12 sublingually or through injection is important.

 People with Hashimoto’s hypothyroidism should be especially careful to screen for pernicious anemia.
 Hashimoto’s hypothyroidism is an autoimmune disease, and studies show 25 percent of patients with Hashimoto’s develop other autoimmune diseases, including pernicious anemia.

 A deficiency in B12 is also linked to an increased risk of cardiovascular disease, autism, autoimmune disease, infertility, and more.

 B12 deficiency is often due to poor absorption

 So, what causes B12 deficiency?
 For many people, it’s due not to diet but rather to poor absorption of nutrients.

 Many people today have damaged guts due to diets high in inflammatory foods, chronic stress, and food intolerances, such as to gluten.
 It’s difficult for nutrients such as B12 to pass through an inflamed and damaged gut lining into the bloodstream.

 It’s common for people with Hashimoto’s hypothyroidism and other autoimmune diseases to have inflammation and damage in the intestinal tract, which prevents the absorption of important nutrients such as B12.